isomerpages/moe-frontierpri/_cca/Co Curricular Activities (CCA)/Softball.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Softball is a team sport in which every player plays a crucial role to
+<p>Softball is a team sport where each player plays an essential role in
-ensure the success of the team.
-The sport provides opportunities for the softball players to cultivate important values and life skills such as self-discipline, tolerance, leadership, resilience, cooperation and good sportsmanship.
-All Softball players in Frontier will develop and harness the fundamental skills of throwing, catching, fielding, pitching, batting and base-running.
-As softball involves a variety of skills, players will participate in a developmentally age-appropriate regime.
-In order to hone their softball skills, game situations and friendly matches will be incorporated in the training programme.</p>
+contributing to the team’s overall success.
+It offers valuable opportunities for athletes to develop key life skills and values, including self-discipline, leadership, resilience, teamwork, and sportsmanship.</p>
+<p>At Frontier, all Softball CCA members will attend regular practices.
+Given
+the diverse range of abilities required in the sport, training will be tailored to suit the developmental stage of each member.
+To prepare them for the annual National School Games (NSG), students will engage in game-based scenarios and friendly matches as part of the training programme.</p>
 </td>
 </tr>
 <tr>